M.D.,C.M. program for International Medical Graduates (IMG) who are residents of Québec

 This admissions pathway is open to international (non-North American) medical graduates (IMGs) who are residents of Québec and grants advanced standing to the McGill Doctor of Medicine and Master of Surgery program and allows the candidate to obtain the M.D.,C.M. degree in two years.
 The number of positions available is contingent on the number of attritions from previous years, will vary and may include years where there are no positions available.

-Curriculum: Applicants admitted via this pathway are exempted from the Basis of Medicine component (BOM) of the M.D.,C.M. program and enter the program in the Introduction to Clinical Medicine (ICM) component, starting in May of Med-2 (second year).
+Curriculum: Applicants admitted via this pathway are exempted from the Fundamentals od Medicine and Dentristy component (FMD) of the M.D.,C.M. program and enter the program in the Transition to Clinical Practice (TCP) component, starting in May of Med-2 (second year).
 Successful students continue into the clerkships and graduate with an M.D.,C.M. degree from McGill.

 To be eligible, applicants must hold a medical degree from an accredited medical school recognized by the World Health Organization, must complete the Medical Council of Canada Evaluating Exam (MCCEE), must provide a Medical Student Performance Report or Evaluation ("Dean's Letter") from their medical school, and proof of English or French proficiency.
 Details are found below.